iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.7/report.md

 > When ever I click on future tasks it turns off so I am unable to check or book any task<br> :date: __2021-03-19 23:36:28__

 > I sign on and then think it'll send notification but it hasn't been so someone sends a request I haven't received it so goes to the next responder I'll make sure I have it loaded more often now<br> :date: __2021-03-12 19:36:31__

-> I still haven't had a Volunteering alert for the Vaccination Centre in my area where I live, patiently waiting!<br> :date: __2021-03-02 15:26:33__